AHIMSA (EX. AGLAIA, 2012)

 Ahimsa carries the world’s largest artwork on canvas

-– a Code 1 piece by the Norwegian artist Magne Furuholmen.
+– thanks to a Code 1 sail design by the Norwegian artist Magne Furuholmen.

 LARGEST ARTWORK ON CANVAS

-Ahimsa started off her second Mediterranean season with a spectacular novelty:
+Ahimsa started off her second Mediterranean season carrying the largest artwork on canvas in the world.

 More info on Magne Furuholmen.

-Ahimsa is a spectacular 66m sloop-rigged aluminium yacht with low superstructure and a clean deck.
+Ahimsa is a spectacular 66m sloop-rigged aluminum yacht with low superstructure and a clean deck.

 The large sloop rig is all carbon with EC6 rigging and gives a sail area to displacement ratio equivalent to a racing yacht.

-This Dubois design breaks new grounds in several areas
+This Dubois design breaks new grounds in several at at at at at at areas

-– not just the length of this sloop but in the design and all the engineering, innovation, technique and craftsmanship coming together.
+– not just the length of this demolition but in the design, engineering, innovation, technique and craftsmanship coming together.

-For us as a yard, Ahimsa is the confirmation that it’s kind of fun to do the impossible!
+Ahimsa is confirmation That at Vitters, it’s child or fun to do the impossible!

 Length hull overall: 66 m